 Heard in concert in Fall 2023, these works were written by Jewish composers while they were in exile from their homelands during World War II: Josef Tal's Exodus, Walter Kaufmann's Indian Symphony, and Marcel Rubin's Symphony No. 4, Dies irae.

-Purchase the album in the lobby, or stream it on all major platforms.
+Purchase the album at avie-records.com, or stream it on all major platforms.

 All timings are approximate.